Health Profession Services

 Organizations that Work with the NBME

 NBME provides testing, education, consultative, and research services for a range of health profession organizations including medical specialty boards and societies, and allied health professional organizations.
 Included among the organizations supported by the NBME are:

 The American Association of Medical Assistants' Certifying Board has collaborated with the NBME since 1977 to provide high quality test development, administration, scoring, and psychometric services in support of the CMA (AAMA) credentialing program.
 The Certified Medical Assistant (AAMA) credential is awarded to medical assistants who have completed an accredited postsecondary medical assisting program—including a practicum—and passed the CMA (AAMA) Certification Examination offered by the AAMA’s Certifying Board.
 The exam is a rigorous assessment of the knowledge necessary to perform medical assisting administrative and clinical procedures.
 Following initial certification, the CMA (AAMA) must recertify every five years by continuing education or exam to demonstrate continued competence.
 For more information about medical assisting and the CMA (AAMA) credential, visit the AAMA website at: www.aama-ntl.org.

 The American Board of Medical Genetics and Genomics, a member of the American Board of Medical Specialties, certifies individuals and accredits training programs in the field of medical genetics and genomics.
-Since 1981, the NBME has worked with ABMG to reinforce its commitment to quality care by developing, administering, and scoring all of its In-Training and Certification examinations.
+Since 1981, the NBME has worked with ABMGG to reinforce its commitment to quality care by developing, administering, and scoring all of its In-Training and Certification examinations.
 The NBME is also working with the ABMGG to assist with the development of content for the Continuing Certification (MOC) Program’s longitudinal assessment pilot program, CertLink.
 For more information about the ABMGG, its mission, and its certifying examinations, visit the ABMGG website at: http://www.abmgg.org.